-We reviewed all the other 2019 numbers in the GASB Statement No. 75 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
+We reviewed all the other 2020 numbers in the GASB Statement No. 75 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
 We were able to confirm or reasonably replicate all of the current year numbers except one.
-Under the OPEB Expense there is a number labeled "Other" that amounts to \$9,000.
-Page 10 of the DIPNC valuation report (which details the GASB Statement No. 74 results) indicates the "Other" amount is \$0.
+Under the OPEB Expense there is a number labeled "Other" that amounts to \$11,000.
+Page 10 of the DIPNC valuation report (which details the GASB Statement No. 74 results) indicates the "Other" amount is \$(20,000).
 Since this is a number that comes from the financial statements and the financial statements were not provided for this engagement, we could not opine on which number we believe to be appropriate or why the numbers are different.
 Because the two amounts are different, the Net OPEB Liability does not reconcile year over year.
-We have discussed this with OSA staff and they have indicated the amount is not material.
+However, after adjusting for these two differences, the NOL reconciled within \$1,000.
+See the reconciliation in the Appendix.

-COMMENTS AND CONCLUSIONS
+COMMENTS, CONCLUSIONS AND RECOMMENDATIONS